kc0bfv/SecurityTrainingGround/README.md

 ##### Set the settings

 ### Set the settings
+Run "setupDatabase" and give it a Django superuser and password.
+This will be the user capable of modifying existing accounts and such, so maybe give it a good password.
+Maybe one you don't mind sharing.

 Run "writeConfig.py" and follow the instructions.
 Most is self-explanatory, the defaults will get you setup with my image.

 ### Try it out!